Morgenthau Plan: United States

-In addition, Roosevelt officially set up a committee consisting of Morgenthau, Stimson, and Hull that should deal with the future of Germany together.
+In addition, Roosevelt officially set up a committee consisting of Morgenthau, Stimson, and Hull to deal with the future of Germany.
 However, due to serious disagreement, the committee was unable to draw up a collaborative memorandum.
 Morgenthau on one side was drafting plans for how Germany could be ruined industrially, while other parts of the US government were already forging plans for how the country could be rebuilt after Nazi rule.
 Above all, the American business elite, which was still closely intertwined with German companies during the war, was interested in getting back to business as soon as possible.
-Secretary of State Hull on the other hand was outraged by Morgenthau's "inconceivable intrusion" into foreign policy.
+Hull, on the other hand, was outraged by Morgenthau's "inconceivable intrusion" into foreign policy.
 Hull told Roosevelt that the plan would inspire last-ditch resistance and cost thousands of American lives.
 Hull was so upset over the plan that he suffered from insomnia and eating problems and was hospitalized.
-He later resigned for health reasons, though there were anecdotal reports that his resignation was brought about by "the Morgenthau business".
-So it came about, the Cabinet Committee on Germany met with Roosevelt on September 6, 1944, discussed three different memoranda prepared by the State, War, and Treasury Departments.
+He said that nothing would be left to Germany but land, and only 60% of the Germans could live off the land, meaning 40% of the population would die.
+Stimson expressed his opposition even more forcefully to Roosevelt.
+Hull later resigned for health reasons, though there were anecdotal reports that his resignation was brought about by "the Morgenthau business".
+So it came about that the Cabinet Committee on Germany met with Roosevelt on September 6, 1944, and discussed three different memoranda prepared by the State, War, and Treasury Departments.